7 DIY Make-Up Remover Alternatives

-This is a great face bar to use for people that want to go the old fashioned, soap and water route.
+This is a great face bar to use for people that want to go the old-fashioned, soap, and water route.
 I personally use it because it never breaks out my skin, which is extremely sensitive.
 I also have dry skin, and it adds the perfect amount of moisture.
-It's also great when it comes to taking off foundation.
+It's also great when it comes to taking off your foundation.

 After seeing coconut oil and vegetable oil on the list, it's no wonder that olive oil can be used to remove eye make up.
 This works the same way that other oils do, too.

-Simply use the baby shampoo like a person would normal soap, and then wash it off.
-It is less likely to make the skin red and irritated, and is someone gets a little bit of tear free shampoo in their eyes (without any makeup) there is no harm done.
+Simply use the baby shampoo like you would normal soap, and then wash it off.
+It is less likely to make your skin red and irritated.
+Plus, if you get a little bit of tear free shampoo in their eyes (without any makeup) there is no harm done!